-When a fencer leaves the strip with one or both feet, that fencer is penalized one meter of distance, the opponent advancing one-meter from the point occupied at the moment the infraction occurred.
-If this distance penalty caused the fencer to retread beyond the end line of the strip, the fencer is counted as touched.
+When a fencer leaves the strip with one or both feet, that fencer is penalized one meter of distance, the opponent advancing one meter from the point occupied at the moment the infraction occurred.
+If this distance penalty caused the fencer to retreat beyond the end line of the strip, the fencer is counted as being touched.

 2. The rules of right-of-way, which determine priority in foil and sabre if both fencers make a touch during the same action.

 The rules of right-of-way in judging the priority of hits made in foil and sabre fencing are based on the generalized theory that an individual being threatened with a real sword will first defend against the attack before initiating offensive action.